rolinmb/option-chain/README.md

 <- main.py ->

 Routine to create .png files for various calculated surfaces for a specific ticker/set of tickers.
 Can comment/uncomment code to pass a single ticker via command line argument.
 Mainly just used as a script to collect OptionChain data, Time Series data and .png files for all calculated surfaces for any optionable ticker.

-NOTE: This program expects the following folders to exist in the same directory as main.py:
-- /csv_outputs
-    - chains
-    - ohlc
-    - senti
-- /png_outputs
-    - chains